-One not-to-miss must-see of Languedoc is the Pont du Gard.
-This Roman monument is classified as a UNESCO world heritage site and dates back more than 2,000 years.
+One not-to-miss must-see place in the Languedoc is the Pont du Gard.
+This Roman monument, classified as a UNESCO World Heritage Site, dates back more than 2,000 years.
 Le Pont du Gard has gloriously stood the test of time, as even nowadays this is a popular spot both for locals and visitors.
 Culture and history go hand in hand with outdoor activities such as hiking, swimming, canoeing and even more!

 Ancient olive tree

 And there it was: the Pont du Gard in its full glory!
-The aqueduct was built in the first century AD as part of a 50 kilometres aqueduct system.
+The aqueduct was built in the first century AD as part of a 50-kilometre aqueduct system.
 It supplied the city of Nîmes with water from the Eure source near Uzès.
-As the water had to cross the river Gardon, the Pont du Gard was constructed.
+As the water had to cross the river Gardon, the Roman aqueduct was constructed.
 A water bridge so to speak.
-Standing on the aqueduct and gazing over the river Gardon, I was even more amazed by its architectural and technical construction.
+Standing on the monument and gazing over the river Gardon, I was even more amazed by its architectural and technical construction.

 We continued our walk to the right side of the river, climbing the stairs to get another stunning view of the aqueduct.
 I think I took about a hundred pictures… Back on the left side, we found a great picnic spot on a pebbled beach.
-Perfect for the kids to organise a skimming stone contest.
-This is a lunch I will remember for a long time, with the Pont du Gard reflected in the river Gardon as background-image.
+Perfect for the kids to organise a stone skimming contest.
+This is a lunch I will remember for a long time, with the Pont du Gard reflected in the river Gardon as a backdrop.